 The task forces are specifically looking for fraud relating to suboxone prescribing, methadone prescribing, DATA waiver prescribing fraud, OTP (opioid treatment program) prescribing, and NTP (narcotic treatment program) prescribing.
-There is a strong crackdown on these areas – many providers are getting complaints or are being accused of over-prescribing and facing investigations.
+There is a strong crackdown on these areas; many providers are getting complaints or are being accused of overprescribing and facing investigations.

 If you have a compliance program that pre-dates the investigation, the government will take that into consideration before issuing fines and criminal charges.
 A compliance program will reduce your culpability score and, in many cases, prevent such incidents from happening.
 Complying and self-reporting will help employees identify and prevent these issues before they develop into allegations and complaints.

-If you are facing over-prescribing allegations or are concerned about your current compliance program, call Chapman Law Group today for a free consultation.
+If you are facing overprescribing allegations or are concerned about your current compliance program, call the national healthcare fraud defense lawyers at Chapman Law Group today for a consultation.